 The quality of the friendship in a couple is paramount to its success and longevity.
 ‘Friendship’ extends beyond physical attraction and romance to sharing common values and interests.
 It is important to share activities that you both enjoy, such as sports or cultural activities.
 Having some common friends and a good relationship with your partner’s family will also enhance your relationship, as it facilitates the sharing of positive social and family interactions.
 A good relationship should feel like a solid team effort where each partner knows that the other person cares, understands and will support him or her whole-heartedly.

 If the friendship underpinning a romantic relationship is neglected, it will deteriorate.
 Couples need to regularly spend time sharing meaningful activities and discussions.
-Often life becomes so busy that people put off spending the necessary time together to stay connected and they usually drift apart as a consequence.
+Often life becomes so busy that people put off spending the necessary time together to stay connected and they may drift apart as a consequence.

 Conflicts